lemonstener/mixer-frontend/README.md

 ## NOTE

-After realizing how ugly this application looks, I have decided to give it a complete visual makeover + some structural changes.
-Because of this, you may see some differences between the published code and what is currently in the repository.
+Since I was never satisfied with the overall look of this application, I have decided to finally give it a complete visual makeover + some structural changes.
+Because of this, you may see some differences between the live published version and what is currently in this repository.
 Some changes are minor, other not so much.
 Here is a list of the most significant changes so far:

-- 06/17/2022 - Navigation bar
+- 06/17/2022 - Navigation bar, html structure of returned results
+- 06/18/2022 - Footer, new media queries, overall change of how results are displayed

 I will redeploy the final version to Netlify once I am satisifed with the changes.
 Documentation will be updated accordingly.